 This model comes with a turbo brush that improves its performance compared with the standard C3, along with powerful suction and efficient filtration.
 Highly recommended!

-While all vacuum cleaners can provide a surface-level clean, poor-quality models struggle to remove dirt or fine dust that’s ground into fibres.
-Pet hair wound around carpet fibres is another problem many vacuums can’t handle.
+While all vacuum cleaners can provide a surface-level clean on carpets, many struggle to remove dirt or fine dust that’s ground into fibres.
+Pet hair that’s wound around carpet fibres is another problem many vacuums can’t handle.

 Fortunately, there are some excellent options if you’re tired of your vacuum leaving behind dust in carpets.
-We’ve put together a list of our five favourites below.
-Each provides great value for money and, most importantly, are brilliant at cleaning carpets.
+We’ve put together a list of the five best vacuums for carpets below.
+We’ve found that each provides great value for money and, most importantly, is brilliant at cleaning carpets.

 Which are the Best Vacuums for Carpets?

 Listed below are five of the best vacuums for cleaning carpet.
 We’ve included several types of vacuum (aside from robot vacuums,) along with models available for a range of budgets, to help you make the right choice for your requirements.

 Dyson V15 Detect Absolute

 Henry Pet PET200-11

 Type: Cylinder | Bag Type: Bagged | Price Range: £££ | Dust Capacity: 4.5 litres | Weight: 7.3kg | Pet Tool: Yes | HEPA Filter: No